isomerpages/moe-rafflesgirlssch/highlights/highlights/_posts/2025-06-23-post-FPSP International Conference 2025.md

 </div>
 <p>Among the participants was Pan Yu Hui from the Community Problem Solving
 (CmPS) team, <em>Project Oculus</em>, who shared:</p>
-<p>PSPIC was an event my team and I had highly anticipated, and the experience
+<p>FPSPIC was an event my team and I had highly anticipated, and the experience
 proved to be as enriching and memorable as we had hoped.
 This was thanks to two key elements: the programme itself and the people.</p>
 <blockquote>